Kensit

-Kensit is a surname of Olde English, pre-7th-century origins.
+Kensit is a surname of Old English, pre-7th-century origins.
 It derives from a locality, probably either Kingsettle in Somerset, which translates as "the seat of the King", and is believed to relate to Alfred the Great, or possibly Kingside in Cumberland, or to some now lost village or town with a similar spelling.

 Notable people with the surname Kensit include: